-Honors classes are limited to 20-25 students to provide greater opportunities for students to interact with faculty and their peers.
-Smaller class sizes allow Honors faculty and students to focus on innovative active-learning strategies (such as debates, discussions, simulations, and explorations) that provide appropriate academic challenges for motivated, high-ability students.
+Honors classes are limited to 20-25 students to provide greater opportunities for students to interact with their professors and peers.
+Smaller class sizes allow Honors professors and students to focus on innovative active-learning strategies (such as debates, discussions, simulations, and explorations) that provide appropriate academic challenges for motivated, high-ability students.

-Faculty have the opportunity to teach a variety of courses in the Honors Program, including Honors general education courses, interdisciplinary seminars, core seminars, and the Honors Colloquium, the Honors Program's capstone seminar.
+Faculty have the opportunity to teach a variety of Honors courses, including Honors general education courses, interdisciplinary seminars, core seminars, and the Honors Colloquium, the Honors capstone seminar.
 (See descriptions below.)
-If you are interested in teaching a course in the Honors Program, please contact Dr. Kim Klein, Honors Program director, at email@example.com.
+If you are interested in teaching an Honors course, please contact Dr. Kim Klein, Director, Wood Honors College, at email@example.com.

 Honors General Education Courses

-The Honors Program offers at least nine Honors general education courses each semester.
-If you currently teach a general education course and are interested in teaching an Honors general education course, please review the following guidelines:
+The Honors College offers a variety of Honors general education courses each semester.
+If you are interested in teaching an Honors general education course, please review the following guidelines:

 Honors Interdisciplinary Seminars

 Honors interdisciplinary seminars are explorations of specific topics designed to demonstrate the interconnectedness of academic disciplines and promote interdisciplinary analysis and problem-solving.
-The Honors Program Advisory Board distributes the following annual request for Honors interdisciplinary seminar proposals to all faculty members.
+If you are interested in developing an Honors interdisciplinary seminar, please review the following guidelines:

 Honors Core Seminars

-The Honors Colloquium is one of the capstone options for students in the Honors Program.
+The Honors Colloquium is one of the capstone options for students in the Wood Honors College.
 Students in the Honors Colloquium design and execute a major interdisciplinary service-learning project, and they present the results of their project at local and national conferences.
 Recent projects have included: